matheus-pereira/elric/packages/jest-diff/README.md

 The replacement option is a string whose default value is `''` empty string.

-Because Jest trims the report when a matcher fails, it deletes an empty last line.
+Because elric trims the report when a matcher fails, it deletes an empty last line.

-Therefore, Jest uses as placeholder the downwards arrow with corner leftwards:
+Therefore, elric uses as placeholder the downwards arrow with corner leftwards:

 ```js
 const options = {